Rolv-Apneseth/pathfind-visualiser/README.md

                     Dijkstra's best path algorithm
                     Greedy best-first search

+Options to choose maze type and number of rows are also included.

 To use, execute the main.py.
 Choose the algorithm you would like to see.
 Then, left click on 2 different nodes to set the start and end points, and left click more to set the barriers.
-Press spacebar to visualise the algorithm.
+Then, press spacebar to visualise the algorithm.